 Norwegian Gravlaks and Hoffmeister Sauce

 The delicacy depicted above was served at a Midsummer-night celebration I attended here in the USA a couple of years ago.
-We had a huge bonfire and all kinds of traditional Norwegian foods, Norwegian Folk Dancing, and Norwegian music.
+We had a huge bonfire and all kinds of traditional Norwegian foods, Norwegian Folk Dancing, and of course, Norwegian music.

 The Norwegian Vikings that live here in the USA have not forgotten their homeland traditions or recipes.
 At the same time, they have adapted well and blended in perfectly with the American culture.
-The English language is surely no problem - well...once in a while I personally, get my v's and my w's mixed up - a Norwegian thing - UFF DA!
+The English language is surely no problem - well...once in a while I get my v's and my w's mixed up - a Norwegian thing - UFF DA!

 The picture of the Gravlaks above is served with Hoffmeister Sauce, also called Mustard Sauce, sennepssaus in Norwegian.

 My sister-in-law, Gerd Merete cooking (above)

-He is an expert at slicing fish very thin at an angle.
+My brother is an expert at filleting fish and slicing it very thin at an angle.
 He has shown me how to fillet a fish and warned me - don't cut yourself.
 There is a special knife especially made for filleting and it is super sharp.

 2 fresh salmon fillets